0xPolygonMiden/miden-vm/assembly/README.md

 Programs compiled with this assembler will be able to make calls to `foo` procedure by executing `syscall.foo` instruction.

 ### Debug mode
 The assembler can be instantiated in debug mode.
 Compiling a program with such an assembler retains source mappings between assembly instructions and VM operations.
-Thus, when such a program is executed using `execute_iter()` function of the [processor](../processor), is it possible to tell exactly which assembly instruction is being executed at a specific VM cycle.
+Thus, when such a program is executed using the `execute_iter()` function of the [processor](../processor), is it possible to tell exactly which assembly instruction is being executed at a specific VM cycle.

 Instantiating the assembler in debug mode can be done like so:
 ```Rust